circlefin/malachite/qa/README.md

 Terraform also creates a [commands.sh](terraform/comands.sh) file with suggested commands for CLI-based configuration and node management.
 You can run `source commands.sh` and use the functions in your shell.
 The descriptions of commands are listed in the top comment of the file.
-The file is copied over to `cc` during `update_cc` and invoked automatically when you SSH into the server.
+The file is copied over to `cc` during `ok_cc` and invoked automatically when you SSH into the server.

 ## prometheus.tgz file